ably/spaces/README.md

 ### Location updates

-Locations enable you to track where clients are within an application.
+User locations enable you to track where clients are within an application.
 Subscribe to all location updates, those for a specific location, such as a single UI element, or a specific client.

 ```ts
 // Register a listener to subscribe to events of when users change location